Skip to content

 • Send a copy of the Confirmation Letter of Completion and the current fee to the DEC will allow you to become certified as a homeowner to install one septic system on your own owner-occupied private residence within one year of the date of certification.

 • Evaluate Soils: You must hire a Professional Engineer to evaluate the soils in the area within 25 feet of the proposed septic system before starting the design and excavation of the system.
-This evaluation may be done by having an engineer rate the soils on site or by collecting a soil sample from the soil strata in which the absorption field will be installed and having a mechanical analysis performed on the collected sample by a registered engineer or soils laboratory.
-This information is used to properly size the absorption area and must be submitted with the Documentation of Construction form.
+The engineer may rate the soils on site or collect a soil sample for a mechanical analysis.
+This information is required to properly size the absorption area and must be submitted with the Documentation of Construction form.

 • Photographs of the installation and a Documentation of Construction form must be completed by the homeowner and submitted to the DEC within 90 days of construction to verify compliance with regulations.